Milošević Loyalists Form Pro-Russian Coalition in Serbia

-Dačić’ socialists came in third in May’s parliamentary election and had expected to form a coalition with former president Boris Tadić’ Democratic Party which lost its plurality to Nikolić’ nationalists.
-Both the nationalists and socialists more than doubled their seats in parliament at the expense of Tadić’ liberals and fringe parties.
+Dačić’ Socialists placed third in May’s parliamentary election and had expected to form a government with former president Boris Tadić’ liberal Democratic Party, which lost its plurality to Nikolić’ nationalists.
+The nationalists and Socialists more than doubled their seats at the expense of the liberals and fringe parties.

 During Dačić’ tenure as interior minister, Belgrade arrested and handed over to The Hague Bosnian Serb leader Radovan Karadžić and his military chief Ratko Mladić to stand trial for war crimes.

-Within the former coalition, the socialists controlled the state run energy and gas monopoly Srbijagas and secured funds and close ties with Russia through a partnership with Gazprom.
-Now that they will govern with Nikolić’ nationalists, a deepening of relations with Moscow at Brussels’ expense is likely.
+Within the former coalition, the Socialists controlled the state-run energy and gas monopoly Srbijagas and secured funds and close ties with Russia through a partnership with Gazprom.
+Now that they will govern with Nikolić’ nationalists, a deepening of relations with Moscow at the expense of Brussels is likely.

-During his first foreign trip as president, Nikolić told his Russian counterpart Vladimir Putin last month that Serbia is on a “long and uncertain” path to joining the European Union.
-He insisted that Belgrade will not give up its claim to the breakaway province Kosovo for the sake of membership, even if it’s not a condition.
+During his first foreign trip as president, Nikolić told his Russian counterpart, Vladimir Putin, that Serbia is on a “long and uncertain” path to joining the EU.
+He insisted that Belgrade will not give up its claim to the breakaway province Kosovo for the sake of membership, even if that’s not a condition.

-Dačić has already made two trips to Russia since May’s elections and said that the Kremlin pressured him to form a coalition government with the nationalist party.
+Dačić has already made two trips to Russia since May’s elections and said that the Kremlin pressured him to form a coalition with the nationalists.

-During the breakup of Yugoslavia, Russia sharply criticized NATO’s bombing campaign of Serbia.
+During the breakup of Yugoslavia, Russia criticized NATO’s bombing campaign.
 It has refused to recognize independent Kosovo whereas most European Union member states as well as the United States have.
 Moscow considers the Serbs a brotherly Slav people and sees an opportunity in the rise of two old Milošević allies to stem the expansion of both the EU and NATO into Eastern Europe.

-Dačić and Nikolić both insist that Serbia aspires to join Europe regardless of warming ties with Moscow.
-One assumes that policymakers in Brussels and the Kremlin aren’t so sure.
+Dačić and Nikolić insist that Serbia aspires to join Europe regardless of warming ties with Moscow.
+It’s safe to assume that policymakers in neither Brussels nor the Kremlin believe them.